Claudio Pizarro: Fifth stint at Werder Bremen

 On 20 July 2019, Pizarro announced that the 2019–20 season would be his last season before retiring from football activity.
 In that season, he played 18 Bundesliga matches without scoring a goal.
 In all of these, he entered as substitute, including his final appearance against Mainz 05 on 27 June 2020.
 He was no longer considered in the team for the following 2 relegation playoff games.

-In his career at the Bundesliga, Pizarro scored 197 goals in 490 matches.
+Over the course of his career in the Bundesliga, Pizarro scored 197 goals in 490 matches.